-- a.
+a.
 Prior to their graduation, students in the PA Program will be required to pass the Summative Evaluation, including the Summative Experience course (PAS 8312) and Capstone Project (PAS 8322) to verify that each student has attained the competencies to enter clinical practice.
-This will consist of topics such as patient care skills, diagnostic interpretation, medical decision-making, interpersonal skills, and professionalism. - The Summative Evaluation will include multiple evaluative components including the PAEA End of Curriculum Exam, skills assessments, and Objective Structured Clinical Examinations (OSCEs).
+This will consist of topics such as patient care skills, diagnostic interpretation, medical decisionmaking, interpersonal skills, and professionalism.

+- The Summative Evaluation will include multiple evaluative components including an End of Curriculum Exam, skills assessments, and Objective Structured Clinical Examinations (OSCEs).
 [C3.04] - c.
 The Summative Experience will occur within the final four months of the clinical year, prior to graduation.

-7.9 Program Completion
+7.8 Program Completion

 In order to complete the PA Program, a student must satisfactorily complete each course set forth in the Program's curriculum outline, attain supervised clinical practice experience, and successfully complete the Summative Experience course with a passing grade.
-[C3.04]

-In addition, a student must be in good academic standing after completing the required curriculum and meet University guidelines.
+[C3.04] In addition, a student must have a cumulative GPA > 3.
 [A3.14d, A3.17a, A3.17c]

-7.10 Student Evaluation and Input
+7.9 Student Evaluation and Input

 Student input is valued by the PA Program, and it is crucial for the continual growth and improvement of the program and faculty.
-At various points in the program, the student will be asked to complete surveys on curriculum, program policies, effectiveness of activities, and other issues.
+At various points in the program, the student will be asked to complete surveys on curriculum, program policies, effectiveness of activities, and other program aspects.
 Participating in these surveys is expected and is an important part of the participation in the MSU MPAS Program and the evolving professionalism of the student.
 Honest, objective feedback is expected.